 Criminal Justice Schools in Other Major Texas Cities

 Criminal Justice Education in Houston

 There are a variety of schools in the Houston area, so it's important to look into each school and make an educated decision.
-As you look into different schools, think about what kind of degree you want to earn.
-Many Associate's degree programs only require two years of full-time study, while a Bachelor's degree takes about four years.
+As you compare different schools, think about what kind of degree you want to earn.
+Many associate degree programs only require two years of full-time study, while a bachelor's degree takes about four years.

 Both degree options require many of the same courses.
 To help you establish a good education base, you need to complete a variety of general education courses.
 You may take courses in mathematics, science, and English.
 However, the bulk of your program will likely be spent in criminal justice courses.
 You may take courses in ethics, criminal justice procedures, victimology, and criminology.

 If you decide to earn a bachelor's degree, you may be able to choose a concentration.
 Some schools offer concentrations in fields like cyber-crime, identity theft, and crimes against children.
 Completing a concentration can give you the education you need to get higher-level, specialized jobs.

 Tuition and financial aid are two factors that should play into your education no matter where you go to school.
 Tuition at the University of Houston Downtown is $6,319 for residents and $16,075 for non-residents.
 Of course, federal financial aid is an option.
 When you fill out the FAFSA (Free Application for Federal Student Aid), you can find out what federal loans and grants you qualify for.
 There may also be local and national scholarships.

 Make the most of your student status by joining local criminal justice groups.
 There are many career-specific groups, which allows you to build connections early on.
 You may consider the Houston Metropolitan Paralegal Association, the Texas Police Association, or the Texas Jail Association.